hossainemruz/k8s-initializer-finalizer-practice/README.md

 ### Note:
 Initializers are alpha feature hence we need to enable it manually.
-For minikube use the flowing command to to start minikube with admission controller enabled.
+For minikube use the flowing command to to start minikube with initializer enabled.
 ```
 minikube start --extra-config=apiserver.Admission.PluginNames="Initializers,NamespaceLifecycle,LimitRanger,ServiceAccount,DefaultStorageClass,ResourceQuota"
 ```